Fis-ayo/JavaScript-Journey/JavaScript_Basics.md

  2. __let:__ can only be used in the scope/block it is declared.
 Variables cannot be declared twice.
  3. __const__ variables are always constant.
  ### LET VS VAR
  _let_ does not allow to declare a variable twice, while _var_ does.
 It is advisable to use let as much as possible because was created recently and it fixes some quirks that var has.
-Throughou this lesson, we'll be using _var_ and this challenge I have for you is to try each code and trying to replace _var_ with _let_ and see how it can be used.
+Throughout this lesson, we'll be using _var_ and this challenge I have for you is to try each code and trying to replace _var_ with _let_ and see how it can be used.
  ```js
  function variableCompare(){